 The American Farmland Trust created a program to entice institutions across New York state, including schools, colleges, senior centers and hospitals, to purchase food from local farms.
 It’s potentially a huge market.
 By one estimate, publicly-funded institutions spend nearly $1 billion on food to feed more than 6 million people through public institutions, including 1.6 million schoolchildren.

 Most of the food destined for these institutions grown in the Hudson Valley is distributed at Hunts Points.
-This year, for the first time, the state will allow public schools that purchase at least 30 percent of their lunch ingredients from New York farms to receive a reimbursement of 25 cents per meal.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+This year, for the first time, the state will allow public schools that purchase at least 30 percent of their lunch ingredients from New York farms to receive a reimbursement of 25 cents per meal.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.